AmineAouragh/AmineAouragh/README.md

 <br />
 ![edX](https://img.shields.io/badge/edX-%2302262B.svg?style=for-the-badge&logo=edX&logoColor=white) - to obtain certificates you have to pay but hey... don't cry, trust me that most courses there are worth it if you know where to look + a solid side project you built using knowledge and skills you acquired are worth more than any certifications 🤫
 <br />

+I am open for collaborations

+Email me at: amine.aouragh.21@gmail.com

+or text me on Telegram @TheAmineAouragh